jfiedler5/listings-scraper/README.md

 # listings-scraper
-A web scraper in Python to collect and display real estate listings
+A web scraper in Python to collect and display Sreality listings

+Run with 'docker-compose up'